rodekruis/espocrm-template-shelter/README.md

 9. Translation of comment boxes
     * There are two flowcharts to translate the comment boxes in the Affected Household and Accommodation entities.
 In order to make this work:
       * Add the URL in the two flowcharts that takes care of the translation of the comment box: Open the flocwcharts one by one, click on the task box and edit the part `ADD_URL`, where `ADD_URL` is the endpoint that takes care of the translation of the comment box.
+10. Create dashboards
+    * With this template, Reports can be imported to the instance.
+Possibility is to create dashboards based on these reports, for easy data overview and analysis.

 > [!WARNING]
 > If you already have records with the same names, the import will overwrite them.